francescoraves483/openwrt-v2x/README.md

 The iw_startup script is set to initially configure the system to use channel 178 (the IEEE "CCH"), with a transmission power (_txpower_) of 15 dBm and a physical data rate of 3 Mbit/s.

-You can freely customize this behaviour by editing the lines (please note that the power is specified in mBm and the bitrate as the double of the desired one, due to pathed half rate operations in 802.11p):
+You can freely customize this behaviour by editing the lines (please note that the power is specified in mBm and the bitrate as the double of the desired one, due to patched half rate operations in 802.11p):
 ```
 echo "Set Frequency 5890 MHz (CCH) and channel width 10MHz (802.11p)"
 iw dev wlan0 ocb join 5890 10MHz